f-kuzey-edes-huyal/fastapi-project/README.md

 Navigate to the ```fastapi-project``` folder and create  [```main.py```](https://github.com/f-kuzey-edes-huyal/fastapi-project/blob/main/main.py) files and [```models.py```](https://github.com/f-kuzey-edes-huyal/fastapi-project/blob/main/models.py).

 #### Step 10
 Run Uvicorn using the code below.
 If you encounter a syntax error while updating the code, it will stop running.
 You will need to restart Uvicorn using the command again.

 ```
 uvicorn main:app --reload

 ```
+You will see a message in your terminal like: Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit).
+Copy the link provided and append /docs to it, resulting in http://127.0.0.1:8000/docs.
+If you open this link in a web browser, you will see the user interface for your Todo App, as shown below.

 <img src="[https://github.com/favicon.ico](https://github.com/f-kuzey-edes-huyal/fastapi-project/blob/main/fastapi_img.png)" width="15">